Policy

 - Further information on the Disability Inclusion vision for inclusion can be found in the Vision for inclusive education .

 - The profile is part of the department's Disability Inclusion .
-Refer to Disability Inclusion Funding and Support for information on the Disability Inclusion funding model and implementation phases across Victorian government schools.

 Details

-The profile is part of the department’s Disability Inclusion , which aims to strengthen inclusive education across the school system.
+The profile is part of the Disability Inclusion , which aims to strengthen inclusive education across the school system.
 Refer to Disability Inclusion Funding and Support for information on the Disability Inclusion funding model and roll-out schedule.
 To learn more about the Disability Inclusion vision for inclusion, refer to Vision for inclusive education .

 The Disability Inclusion Profile (the profile) uses a strength and functional needs based approach that is designed to: